LogoMkSaaS Docs

 provider: 'resend', // Email provider to use

-contact: 'contact@example.com', // Default sender and recipient email address
+fromEmail: 'contact@example.com', // Default sender email address

 },